Build Your Own Nourishing Soup Guide

 Step 1: Choose A Liquid Base

-A liquid base can bring all the ingredients together and add flavor to your bowl of soup.
-Homemade or store-bought vegetable broth or chicken stock can be great base options that pair well with just about any protein and vegetable choice.
-When selecting a convenient store-bought stock or broth, opting for a low-sodium or unsalted option can help you cut back on salt intake.
+A liquid base is essential for bringing all the ingredients together and adding flavor to your soup.
+Both homemade and store-bought vegetable broth or chicken stock work well with nearly any protein and vegetable choice.
+For store-bought options, choosing a low-sodium or unsalted broth can help you cut back on salt intake.

 Step 2: Pick Your Protein

-It can really soak in the flavors from the the broth, spices and herbs as the soup cooks.
-Other animal protein options can include fish, ground turkey, and lean cuts of red meat.
-Having pre-cooked meat on hand can be a plus since it helps shorten the cook time.
-You can toss it in when the soup is almost done cooking.
+Protein is a key nutrient that makes soups both filling and satisfying.
+Lean animal proteins like skinless, boneless chicken are quick options that soak up the broth, spices, and herbs as the soup cooks.
+Other great choices include fish, ground turkey, and lean cuts of red meat.
+Pre-cooked meat can be a real time-saver—just toss it in when the soup is almost done.

 Step 3: Toss in Veggies

-Vegetables can bring color, texture and fiber to your soup.
-They also provide nutrients like vitamin C, folate, vitamin A, and potassium.
-I suggest including at least 1-2 vibrant vegetables like bell peppers, spinach, purple cabbage, or squash.
-To cut back on prep time, choosing frozen vegetables can be a great choice.
+Vegetables add color, texture, and fiber to your soup, along with essential nutrients like vitamin C, folate, vitamin A, and potassium.
+Including at least 1-2 vibrant vegetables such as bell peppers, spinach, purple cabbage, or squash can make your soup more nutritious and visually appealing.

-It can be important to note that quick-cooking vegetables like fresh spinach, thinly sliced vegetables and small florets should be added in towards the end of cooking while cabbage and root vegetables like potatoes can be added towards the beginning.
-For vegetables that take a bit longer to cook, I like to sauté them first with onion, garlic and oil before adding the liquid base to enhance their flavor.
+To save time, you can opt for frozen vegetables, which are just as nutritious and convenient.
+Quick-cooking vegetables like fresh spinach, thinly sliced veggies, and small florets should be added towards the end of cooking, while heartier vegetables like cabbage and root veggies (e.g., potatoes) should go in at the beginning.
+For vegetables that take a bit longer to cook, I like to sauté them first with onion, garlic, and oil before adding the liquid base to enhance their flavor.

 Step 4: Flavor it Up

-Spices and herbs not only give your soup a flavor boost, it can also give any soup an ethnic touch.
-For example, I love to sprinkle in coriander powder, turmeric, chili powder and cumin seeds in my chicken noodle soup for a hint of South Asian flavor.
-You can also add Italian flavors with basil, garlic and oregano or Mexican flavors with lime juice, cilantro and chipotle powder.
-Some other common spices and herbs include bay leaves, garlic powder, onion powder, paprika, cilantro, and chives.
-You can experiment with different seasonings and herb combos that pair well with your soup of choice!
+Spices and herbs not only enhance the flavor of your soup but can also infuse it with an ethnic touch.
+For instance, I love adding coriander powder, turmeric, chili powder, and cumin seeds to my chicken noodle soup for a hint of South Asian flavor.
+You can also explore Italian flavors with basil, garlic, and oregano or Mexican flavors with lime juice, cilantro, and chipotle powder.

 Step 5: Last-Minute Adds